JLRipley314/teuk-fortran-2020/README.md

 We do not make use of the Kinnersley tetrad in this code.
-Instead, we make use of a rotation of that tetrad, which is described in more detail in Appendix C of [arXiv:2010.00162](https://arxiv.org/abs/2010.00162) (see the bibtex citation at the end of this README).
+Instead, we make use of a rotation of that tetrad, which is described in more detail in Appendix C of [arXiv:2010.00162](https://arxiv.org/abs/2010.00162) (see the bibtex citation at the end of this README; a copy of the oringal preprint form of this paper can be found under the ``docs`` directory).
 The upshot of this transformation is that at future null infinity, the real and imaginary parts of the Weyl scalar Psi4 limit to *twice* the second time derivative of the plus and cross polarizations of the metric perturbation at future null infinity,